Dzawuwu Festival: Celebrations

 During the festival, special portions of food are sprinkled to the gods of the people for protection.
 Libations are poured and the people renew their loyalty to their rulers.
+The celebration also feature drumming, dancing, cultural performances, and a grand durbar of chiefs and queen mothers.

 Significance

 It is celebrated to mark the bravery of the Agaves in the past who fought and won several wars.
 It is the time to pay homage to those who have departed.
+The festival also is a thanksgiving celebration in which the people express gratitude to God, the gods, and their ancestors for protection, guidance, and blessings received throughout the year.
+It again reinforces the people's loyalty to the Paramount Chief and traditional leadership and promote unity among Agave communities in Ghana and among those living in the diaspora.